BC Vision zero

 Funding Details

-Successful projects can receive up to $20,000 in funding dependent on its scope and its alignment with the program's principles and goals.
+Successful projects can receive up to $20,000 in funding dependent on its scope and its alignment with the Vision Zero Grant Program principles and goals.

 Funding will not be provided for: